TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 =========================   =============== ================================================================
 Option                      Default value   Description
 =========================   =============== ================================================================
 method                      barber or       Name of clusterization method.
-It have to be one of the
+It has to be one of the
                             dbscan          following: barber, dbscan, affprop, meanshift, birch, kmeans.
-                                            Default value depends if it is **clusteriation** section (barber) or **reclusterization** section (dbscan). recursive_clusterization    clusterization  If it is set to name of some section that holds clusterization or None         method settings this method will be called in the next
+                                            Default value depends whether it is **clusteriation** section (barber) or **reclusterization** section (dbscan). recursive_clusterization    clusterization  If it is set to name of some section that holds clusterization or None         method settings this method will be called in the next